Aleph: Alif mahmūza: أ and إ

-The Arabic letter was used to render either a long //aː// or a glottal stop //ʔ//.
+The Arabic letter alif was originally used to render either a long //aː// or a glottal stop //ʔ//.
 That led to orthographical confusion and to the introduction of the additional marking ALA ﺀ to fix the problem.
 Hamza is not considered a full letter in Arabic orthography: in most cases, it appears on a carrier, either a ALA (ؤ), a dotless ALA (ئ), or an alif.

 The choice of carrier depends on complicated orthographic rules.
 Alif إ أ is generally the carrier if the only adjacent vowel is ALA.
 It is the only possible carrier if hamza is the first phoneme of a word.
 Where alif acts as a carrier for hamza, hamza is added above the alif, or, for initial alif-ALA, below it and indicates that the letter so modified is indeed a glottal stop, not a long vowel.

-A second type of hamza, ALA (همزة وصل) whose diacritic is normally omitted outside of sacred texts, occurs only as the initial letter of the definite article and in some related cases.
+A second type of hamza, ALA (همزة وصل), whose diacritic is normally omitted outside of sacred texts, occurs only as the initial letter of the definite article and in some related cases.
 It differs from ALA in that it is elided after a preceding vowel.
 Alif is always the carrier.